More evidence traumatic brain injuries raise later dementia risk

 Among the study’s limitations, the authors note, is that the results are based on observation only, so they cannot prove that TBI causes increased dementia risk.

-“There seems to be a relationship between TBI and dementia, but it will be tough to personalize it,” Frost Bellgowan said.
+“There seems to be a relationship between TBI and dementia, but it will be tough to personalise it,” Frost Bellgowan said.